Retail Site Selection

 How do I evaluate competition?

-Overlay Google Places POIs to identify retailers, anchors, and demand drivers.
+Overlay Google Places POIs to identify retailers, anchors, and demand drivers: narrow down those prospective locations that provide the best blend of competitive advantages for your retail site.

 What about cannibalization between stores?